Beyond Translation Part 2: a successful Basque export to Japan

 In the 1980s, the Kintoa was on the brink of extinction.
 The race was declared an endangered species in 1981, and there were only 25 sows remaining at the time.
 Although a native of the Basque Country himself, it was only then that he realized how important it was to save these animals from extinction.

 Oteiza saw an opportunity.
-Not just for business, but to bring back a part of the Basque Country’s heritage.
+Not just for business, but to revive a piece of the Basque Country’s heritage.

 Building a high-end product- Kintoa